replicatedhq/replicated-field-labs/instruqt/closing-information-gap/06-support-bundle-diagnosis/assignment.md

 replicated@shell:~$
 ```

-Since you know the issue is with the job service deployment, you can start your
+Since you know the issue is with the frontend deployment, you can start your
 troubleshooting there.
 Let's `describe` it to see if we can discover why it
 might not be running.

 ```
-kubectl describe deployment harbor-jobservice | less
+kubectl describe deployment -n slackernews slackernews-frontend | less
 ```

 You'll can confirm that is wasn't running when the bundle was collected by